joelmturner/joelmturner/README.md

 #### What I'm Learning

-I try to write about [what I'm learning](https://joelmturner.com/blog) on my site.
-Here are some of the topics:
+I try to write about what I'm learning on [my site](https://joelmturner.com/blog), on [DEV](https://dev.to/joelmturner), and explore code samples through [CodeSandbox](https://codesandbox.io/dashboard/all/data-vis).

+Here are some of the topics I'm learning about:

 - Data Visualization
 - TypeScript